Dr. Chad Ebesutani, PH.D.

 Dr. Chad is also the developer of the SEEDS Assessment, as well as the Revised Child Anxiety and Depression Scale (RCADS), as featured in the Handbook of Pediatric Psychological Screening and Assessment in Primary Care.
 He is also the Principal Investigator of a government-funded grant looking at the mental health benefits in families via the use of an app-based parental monitoring tool to measure parents’ and their children’s use of evidence-based mental health coping and resiliency skills.

-My primary approach to treatment is called Cognitive Behavioral Therapy (CBT).
+My original training and approach to treatment have been in what is referred to as Cognitive Behavioral Therapy (CBT)—although has since grown to be highly integrative in nature.
 In this approach, I seek to not just listen and empathize with your experiences, struggles, joys, and challenges in life, but to also try to identify connections between the patterns underlying your life behaviors, thoughts patterns/cognitions, and emotional distress.
 I will help you identify the positive patterns in your life contributing to health and happiness, as well as break the negative patterns in your life contributing to negative emotional experiences.
 I will teach you skills for how to overcome your negative life patterns, and will also explore the barriers in your life often getting in the way of you achieving the happiness and joy you are seeking.
 I also understand that it is easy to get worn down by life, often finding ourselves caught in frustrating negative habits and cycles.
 I therefore also use Motivational Interviewing to help you identify and strengthen your inner motivation to pursue meaningful goals, outcomes, and experiences in your life.
 I also integrate Acceptance and Commitment Therapy (ACT) into my therapy to help you identify what you truly value in life and support you in living out these values in your life despite any emotional ups and downs that may incur along the way.
 I seek to have every session I have with you to be truly meaningful.

 To those struggling with immense pain and questioning reasons for continuing, I offer you my thoughts on the world: